davestemerdink/fuel-plugin-scaleio/README.md

 1. Use configuration with 3 controllers or 5 controllers.
     Although 1 controller mode is supported is suitable for testing purposees only.
 2. Assign Cinder role for all controllers with allocating minimal diskspace for this role.
-    Some space is needed because of FUEL6.1/7.0 framework limitation (this space will not used).
+    Some space is needed because of FUEL framework limitation (this space will not used).
     Rest of the space keep for images.
 3. Use nodes with similar HW configuration within one group of roles.
 4. Deploy SDS coponents only on compute nodes.
     Deploymen SDS-es on controllers is supported but it is more suitable for testing than for production environment.
 5. On compute nodes keep minimal space for virtual storage on the first disk, rest disks use for ScaleIO.
-    Some space is needed because of FUEL6.1/7.0 framework limitations.
+    Some space is needed because of FUEL framework limitations.
     Other disks should be unallocated and can be used for ScaleIO.
 6. In case of extending cluster with new compute nodes not to forget to run update_hosts tasks on controller nodes via FUEL cli.

 ## Limitations

-1. Plugin is only compatible with Mirantis 6.1, 7.0 and 8.0.
-2. Plugin supports Ubuntu environment only.
+1. Plugin supports Ubuntu environment only.
-3. The only hyper converged environment is supported - there is no separate ScaleIO Storage nodes.
+2. The only hyper converged environment is supported - there is no separate ScaleIO Storage nodes.
-4. Multi storage backend is not supported.
+3. Multi storage backend is not supported.
-5. It is not possible to use different backends for persistent and ephemeral volumes.
+4. It is not possible to use different backends for persistent and ephemeral volumes.
-6. Disks for SDS-es should be unallocated before deployment via FUEL UI or cli.
+5. Disks for SDS-es should be unallocated before deployment via FUEL UI or cli.
-7. MDMs and Gateways are deployed together and only onto controller nodes.
+6. MDMs and Gateways are deployed together and only onto controller nodes.
-8. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
+7. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.

 # Installation Guide